drdk/dr-css-inliner/README.md

 PhantomJS script to extract the needed CSS for the visible HTML of a page by given viewport size.

-Percieved increased pageload speed can be achieved by inlining the CSS for above-the-fold content - circumventing blocking stylesheets.
+Perceived increased pageload speed can be achieved by inlining the CSS for above-the-fold content - circumventing blocking stylesheets.
 This script will help extract the CSS needed.

 As proposed by the Google Pagespeed team: